 Rev Voice Recorder uses humans to transcribe your audio for fewer mistakes, but it's a costly service.

 The heart of the app lies in its ability to quickly send your voice recordings for transcription, which costs $1.25 per minute of audio.
 All transcriptions are done by humans, and the company promotes a turnaround time of 12 hours or less.
 If time really is money to you, and if you’d rather not go through the hassle of transcribing audio by hand, the Rev Voice Recorder is definitely worthy of your consideration.

 If you need a robust voice recording app, check out Smart Recorder

 If you need total control over your voice recordings, SmartMob’s Smart Recorder may be the app for you, especially if you’re an Android user.

 The app features a great interface that gives you control over parameters that aren’t found in most recording apps.
-This includes Wave/PCM encoding support, mic gain control and calibration tools, sample rate control, and skip silence.
+This includes Wave/PCM encoding support, mic gain control and calibration tools, sample rate control, and skip silence—one enterprising reviewer mentioned using this last feature to record their spouse’s snores, and deleting the silences in-between.
 A live audio spectrum analyzer is also included in the app, allowing you to better visualize your recordings.